 - Reform of unsupportive and unjust laws and policies; and

-- Redress for past and ongoing harms and violations.
+- Redress for past and ongoing damage and violations.

 It pursues these strategies through the following areas of law and policy:

-- Governance for the conservation of nature (e.g., by securing legislation – concerning protected or conserved areas, biodiversity, forestry, fisheries, rivers or otherwise – that fully recognises and supports ICCAs)
+- Governance for the conservation of nature (e.g. securing legislation – concerning protected or conserved areas, biodiversity, forestry, fisheries, rivers or otherwise – that fully recognises and supports ICCAs)

-- Biodiversity law and conservation policy (e.g., by supporting the traditional knowledge and skills of ICCA custodians and recognising the contributions of their collective actions to biodiversity conservation)
+- Biodiversity law and conservation policy (e.g. supporting the traditional knowledge and skills of ICCA custodians and recognising the contributions of their collective actions to biodiversity conservation)

-- Territorial integrity and community wellbeing (e.g., by securing collective rights to land and water, local food sovereignty systems, and community alternatives to mainstream development paradigms)
+- Territorial integrity and community wellbeing (e.g. securing collective rights to land and water, local food sovereignty systems, and community alternatives to mainstream development paradigms)

-- Indigenous peoples’ rights and human rights (e.g., by promoting ICCAs in the context of different rights frameworks such as the rights to self-governance, food and water, and by promoting recognition of the rights and responsibilities of non-indigenous local communities to their customary territories and areas)
+- Indigenous peoples’ rights and human rights (e.g. promoting ICCAs in the context of different rights frameworks such as the rights to self-governance, food and water, and by promoting recognition of the rights and responsibilities of non-indigenous local communities in their customary territories and areas)

-- Private sector standards and safeguards (e.g., by ensuring FPIC, transparency and accountability in all private sector activities that may affect ICCAs and their custodians, and protecting environmental and human rights defenders)
+- Private sector standards and safeguards (e.g. ensuring FPIC, transparency and accountability in all private sector activities that may affect ICCAs and their custodians, and protecting environmental and human rights defenders)

-- Global environmental change (e.g., by promoting the role of traditional knowledge systems in climate change monitoring and adaptation, and ICCAs as territory-based sites of restoration and disaster risk reduction)
+- Global environmental change (e.g. promoting the role of traditional knowledge systems in climate change monitoring and adaptation, and recognizing ICCAs as territory-based sites of restoration and disaster-risk reduction)

-For each area, the Working Group is developing a strategy and workplan for engaging in relevant international, regional and/or (sub-)national legal and policy processes.
-Activities range from producing policy briefs and written submissions and delivering statements in intergovernmental fora, to organising side events and collaborating with other campaigns and movements.
+In each area, the Working Group is developing a strategy and workplan for engaging in relevant international, regional, and/or (sub-)national legal and policy processes.
+Activities range from producing policy briefs and written submissions, and delivering statements in intergovernmental fora, to organising side events and collaborating with other campaigns and movements.

 The ICCA Consortium’s International Policy Coordinator coordinates the Working Group.
 Please consult the Coordinator if you would like to get involved or for further information.